don/BluetoothSerial/examples/SimpleSerial/README.md

 # Simple Serial Example

-Pair your phone with the remote bluetooth device.
+Pair your phone with the remote Bluetooth device.

-Edit www/js/index.js and set app.macAddress to the MAC address of the remote bluetooth adapter.
+Edit www/js/index.js and set app.macAddress to the MAC address of the remote Bluetooth adapter.

 Install the Bluetooth Serial Cordova plugin